The Basement Prisoners: How Dorothea Dix Exposed America's Hidden Mental Health Horrors

 When she demanded to know why there was no heat, the jailers offered a response that would stay with her for the rest of her life: the insane, they claimed, could not feel cold.

-She would later write in her journal: "The child who knows too early the weight of others' pain carries it forever, like a second skeleton beneath the skin."
+She later wrote in her journal: "The child who knows too early the weight of others' pain carries it forever, like a second skeleton beneath the skin."

 That morning in East Cambridge, as she descended into the jail's lower level, the familiar scents of her childhood—tobacco, dampness, and despair—seemed to follow her down the narrow stairs.
 What she discovered in those underground chambers would haunt her for the rest of her life.